 With challenging but realistic goals set, the next step is to establish a budget.
 Digital transformation can present some expensive upfront costs.
 For example, you may need to invest in new software or IT staff.
 Think of areas where you can cut costs to minimize the cost of digital transformation.
 Whatever you do, stick to the budget so you can move forward with confidence.

 With a budget in hand, formulate a strategy to reach your goals.
 Design an actionable step-by-step plan.
 To do this, you may need to break your goals down into more specific targets.
 The more detailed your plan, the easier it will be to follow.
 Establish a timeline to keep you and your team accountable.
 That way, everyone stays on the same page and it’s easier to stay on track.

 Don’t be discouraged if you don’t transform your business overnight.
 Successful digital transformations keep a steady pace and ensure precision.
 Embrace micro-revolutions.
-Every small transformation is a step forward.
+Even small digital transformation efforts represent a step forward.
 For example, adopting digital signatures over handwritten ones could be a quick win your business should celebrate.
 Find other projects that you can connect to metrics that show improvement.
 This way, you’ll encourage change while building momentum.

 Finally, consider hiring a digital transformation partner.
 Digital transformation can be a daunting process, and many don’t want to invest the time or effort.
 A third-party could be just what you need to efficiently and securely transform your business into the modern enterprise you want it to be.

 Here at Dev.co, we know how important digital transformation is to staying relevant in today’s economy.
 Never before has the digital landscape been so large and ever-changing.